 4550 Post Oak Place Drive

-BNY Mellon’s Pershing has been a leading global provider of financial business solutions for more than 80 years and serves many of the world's most respected financial organizations.
+BNY Mellon’s Pershing has been a leading global provider of financial business solutions for almost 85 years and serves many of the world's most respected financial organizations.
 We remain committed to the protection, servicing and reporting of assets for investors.

 Pershing's core financial strength provides the first measure of protection for our global client assets.
 Our parent company, BNY Mellon, is a leading provider of financial services for institutions, corporations and high-net-worth individuals.
 While financial strength does not protect against loss due to market fluctuation, our internal controls and regulatory oversight help maintain our stability and focus.

 Pershing protects client assets through rigorous internal control measures.
 An annual audit by a major independent audit firm and the audit team at our parent company, BNY Mellon, helps to monitor controls that are in place.
 In addition, a Service Organizations Control report conducted by an independent audit firm provides additional evaluation of the design and operating effectiveness of Pershing’s internal controls.

 Clients’ fully paid-for assets are segregated from our own, with quarterly vault inspections conducted.
 In addition, we segregate cash and/or qualifying securities in special reserve bank accounts for the exclusive benefit of clients, to protect clients’ funds in the unlikely event of Pershing’s failure and liquidation.

 Pershing is a FINRA member broker-dealer registered with the U.S. Securities and Exchange Commission, in all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.

 Pershing is a member of SIPC.
 Securities in your account are protected up to $500,000.
 For details, please see sipc.org.